msvivianso/wwc-basic-blog/README.md

 The output of ```git log``` will show you a list of commits in your git history.
 For each commit you can see the author of the commit, the date you committed the changes, the commit message as well as the commit id.
 The commit id is a unique identifier used by git that allows you to view and refer to specific commits in your git history.

-## Section 3: Adding our code to GitHub
+## Section 3: Adding your code to GitHub

 What if we want to store all of our code in a centralized location?
 We can move our project to GitHub, which is a git repository hosting service.
 To add our code to Github, we will first need to create a new repository (or project).
 - Navigate to your github profile
 - Click on the *Repositories* tab
 - Click the green *New* button to create a new project
 - Enter a name for your project where it says *Repository name*
 - Click the green *Create Repository* button

 You have already created a git repository on your computer, so now we just need a way of linking your local git repository with your Github account.
 To do this, in the terminal we can execute the command: